 The research will be conducted partly in structured class time and partly in your own time and will be detailed work.
 The assessment will be open-book.
-This means that you will be allowed access to materials (eg, text books, political journals, newspapers, VLE).
+This means that you will be allowed access to materials (eg, text books, notes, VLE) throughout.

-The research task will be handed out to be completed at a date specified by your lecturer.
-It should be completed according to a prescribed format and could take the form of an open-book research project with access to materials (eg, text books, political journals, notes, VLE) and could take the form of an essay or report or set of structured questions with an expected response of approximately 2,000 words, submitted as a written report, or an individual oral presentation or poster exhibition with expected response of 12-15 minutes in presentation or explanation of poster, a pod cast or any other method that is appropriate to meet the evidence requirements.
-You could also provide the evidence requirements in the form of an individual blog, or creation of a website, with approximately 2,000 words.
+The research task will be handed out to be completed by a date specified by your lecturer.
+It should be completed according to a prescribed format given by your lecturer and could be submitted as a written report of approximately 2,000 words or an oral presentation of approximately 15 minutes in duration.
+You may also be allowed to provide the evidence requirements in the form of an individual blog or creation of a website, with approximately 2,000 words.
+It is important that it is designed with an agreed format to meet all knowledge and skills required across all outcomes.
+Your lecturer will inform you of which method(s) your centre will support.